you-zhou/notes/os.md

 ```

 After following these steps, the environment variable will be set permanently and will be available in all future Bash sessions.

+### Files to set environment variables

+The file you should use to set user environment profile depends on the specific shell you are using on your system.

+If you are using the **Bash** shell, you can use one of the following files:

+- `~/.bashrc`: This file is executed **every time** you start a new Bash shell.
+It is typically used for setting environment variables, aliases, and other **shell-related** settings.
+- `~/.bash_profile`: This file is executed **only once** when you log in to your system.
+It is typically used for setting environment variables, running scripts, and performing other **system-related** tasks.

+If you are using the **Zsh** shell, you can use one of the following files:

+- `~/.zshrc`: This file is executed **every time** you start a new Zsh shell.
+It is typically used for setting environment variables, aliases, and other **shell-related** settings.
+- `~/.zsh_profile`: This file is executed **only once** when you log in to your system.
+It is typically used for setting environment variables, running scripts, and performing other **system-related** tasks.
+- `~/.zprofile` is similar to `~/.zsh_profile` in that it is a file used specifically by the Zsh shell.
+Like ~/.zsh_profile, ~/.zprofile is executed **once** when you log in to your system, and it is typically used for setting environment variables, running scripts, and performing other system-related tasks.
+If you are using Zsh as your default shell, you can use either ~/.zprofile or ~/.zsh_profile to set your environment variables and other settings.
+However, it's worth noting that ~/.zsh_profile is the more commonly used file among Zsh users for setting up the shell environment.
+If you're unsure which file to use, you can try using ~/.zsh_profile first.
+If it does not exist, Zsh will check for ~/.zprofile. ==If both files exist, ~/.zsh_profile takes precedence over ~/.zprofile.==

+In general, if you are unsure which file to use, you can start by adding your environment variables to ~/.bashrc or ~/.zshrc depending on your shell.
+These files are commonly used and are likely to work for most situations.
+However, if you need your environment variables to be set for **every shell**, you should use ~/.bash_profile or ~/.zsh_profile.

+- `~/.profile` is another file that can be used to set user environment profile.
+It is executed by the login shell for both Bash and Zsh.

+  - If you are using Bash, ~/.bash_profile is typically used instead of ~/.profile, but if ~/.bash_profile does not exist, Bash will use ~/.profile as a **fallback**.

+  - If you are using Zsh, ~/.zsh_profile is typically used instead of ~/.profile, but if ~/.zsh_profile does not exist, Zsh will use ~/.profile as a **fallback**.

+Therefore, if you want to ensure that your environment variables are set for both Bash and Zsh, you can add them to ~/.profile.
+However, if you are using only one of these shells, it is recommended to use the shell-specific configuration file (~/.bashrc for Bash or ~/.zshrc for Zsh) instead of ~/.profile.

+### Sequence of loadings

+The sequence in which the system loads these files depends on the specific shell and the configuration of your system.

+However, here's a general sequence of how Bash and Zsh load the configuration files when you start a new shell session:

+- For Bash:

+1. `/etc/profile`: This file is executed for ==all users when they log in== to the system.
+2. `~/.bash_profile`: This file is executed only ==once when you log in== to your system.
+3. `~/.bashrc`: This file is executed ==every time you start a new Bash shell==.
+4. `/etc/bashrc`: This file is executed for ==all users every time they start a new Bash shell==.

+- For Zsh:

+1. `/etc/zshenv`: This file is executed for ==all users every time they start a new Zsh shell==.
+2. `~/.zshenv`: This file is executed ==every time you start a new Zsh shell==.
+3. `/etc/zprofile`: This file is executed for ==all users only once when they log in to the system==.
+4. `~/.zprofile`: This file is executed ==only once when you log in to your system==.
+5. `~/.zshrc`: This file is executed ==every time you start a new Zsh shell==.
+6. `/etc/zshrc`: This file is executed for ==all users every time they start a new Zsh shell==.

+As you can see, the exact sequence of files loaded can vary depending on the shell and the specific configuration of your system.
+However, this general sequence should give you an idea of which files are loaded and in what order.

+### Override settings

+In general, the settings in later executed files will **override** settings from earlier executed files if there are conflicts.

+For example, if you set an environment variable in both ~/.bashrc and ~/.bash_profile, the value set in **~/.bashrc will take precedence because it is executed after ~/.bash_profile.**

+Similarly, if you set an environment variable in both ~/.zshenv and ~/.zshrc, the value set in **~/.zshrc will take precedence because it is executed after ~/.zshenv.**

+This allows you to override or modify settings from earlier executed files by adding or changing settings in later executed files.
+However, it's important to be careful when modifying these files, as conflicting settings could cause unexpected behavior or errors.

 ### Bash